 Two entries resulting from my reading of Carl Sagan's splendid "Cosmos" - you can find the other on August 23 in this blog.
 On this date, Milton Humason (born Dodge Center, Minnesota, August 18th 1891) the mule-skinner who took the equipment up Mount Wilson and turned into Edwin Hubble's chief assistant, a story which may be about the total randomness and arbitrariness of the most important moments of history, or it may just be another tale about what some men will do for sex; I will leave you to decide that for yourself.

-"During the early years of the 20th century," Sagan recounts, "the world's largest telescope, destined to discover the red shift of remote galaxies" - and to miss the discovery of Pluto by just a fraction of a millimeter, though that is the equivalent to about a billion miles in real space - "was being built on Mount Wilson, overlooking what were then the clear skies of Los Angeles.
+"During the early years of the 20th century," Sagan recounts, "the world's largest telescope, destined to discover the red shift of remote galaxies" - and to miss the discovery of Pluto by just a fraction of a millimeter, though that is the equivalent of about a billion miles in real space - "was being built on Mount Wilson, overlooking what were then the clear skies of Los Angeles.
 Large pieces of the telescope had to be hauled to the top of the mountain, a job for mule teams.
 A young mule skinner named Milton Humason helped to transport mechanical and optical equipment, scientists, engineers and dignitaries up the mountain.
 Humason would lead the column of mules on horseback, his white terrier standing just behind the saddle, its front paws on Humason's shoulders.
 He was a tobacco-chewing roustabout, a superb gambler and pool player and what was then called a ladies' man.
 In his formal education, he had never gone beyond the eighth grade.
 But he was bright and curious and naturally inquisitive about the equipment he had laboriously carted to the heights.
 Humason was keeping company with the daughter of one of the observatory engineers, a man who harbored reservations about his daughter seeing a young man who had no higher ambition than to be a mule skinner.
 So Humason took odd jobs at the observatory – electrician's assistant, janitor, swabbing the floors of the telescope he had helped to build.
 One evening, so the story goes, the night telescope assistant fell ill and Humason was asked if he might fill in.
 He displayed such skill and care with the instruments that he soon became a permanent telescope operator and observing aide.

 "After World War 1, there came to Mount Wilson the soon-to-be-famous Edwin Hubble – brilliant, polished, gregarious outside the astronomical community, with an English accent acquired during a single year as Rhodes scholar at Oxford.
 It was Hubble who provided the final demonstration that the spiral nebulae were in fact 'island universes', distant aggregations of enormous numbers of stars, like our own Milky Way Galaxy; he had figured out the stellar standard candle required to measure the distances to the galaxies.
 Hubble and Humason hit it off splendidly, a perhaps unlikely pair who worked together at the telescope harmoniously.
 Following a lead by the astronomer V.M.
 Slipher at Lowell Observatory, they began measuring the spectra of distant galaxies.
 It soon became clear that Humason was better able to obtain high-quality spectra of distant galaxies than any professional astronomer in the world.
 He became a full staff member of the Mount Wilson Observatory, learned many of the scientific underpinnings of his work and died rich in the respect of the astronomical community."